‘Star Trek’, swear words and TV characters’ changing mores

 - Padma Lakshmi announces her departure from ‘Top Chef’

 - Christopher Nolan breaks down the best ways to watch a movie, ahead of his 'Oppenheimer' release

 Top Entertainment News

-- 'Jerry Maguire' star Cuba Gooding Jr. faces start of civil trial in rape case
+- 'Jerry Maguire' star Cuba Gooding Jr. settles civil sex abuse case, averting trial

 - Mirvish announces Canadian cast of 'Six', the hit musical about Henry VIII's wives